dpahadsing-aiml/melanoma_detection_cnn/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- The class rebalnce lragely improved the overall accuracy during training.
+- The class rebalnce largely improved the overall accuracy during training.
     - the training accuracy improved from 60% to 89~90%
     - the validation accuracy improved from 52 ~ 54% to around 85 ~ 86%
 - The overfitting was reduced by use of Dropouts after the convolution layer and the dense classification layer.